baskerville/plato/doc/MANUAL.md

 # Home & Reader

-Tap two diagonally opposite corners to take a screenshot.
+Tap the bottom left and top right corners to take a screenshot.

+Tap the top left and bottom right corners to do a full screen refresh.

 ## Menus

-You can select a menu entry *without closing the menu* by holding it.
+You can select a menu entry *without closing the menu* by tapping and holding it.

 ## Top bar